Lucifer (Marvel Comics): Lucifer (Prince of Darkness)

-Lucifer is a fictional character, a supervillain in Marvel Comics and mostly associated with Ghost Rider.
+Lucifer is a supervillain in Marvel Comics, mostly associated with Ghost Rider.

 Lucifer possesses a vast array of powers.
 Deception, suggestion and manipulation are quite appealing to this creature, but he is not above tearing his opponents apart with his bare claws.

 Lucifer has kept his true history mysterious throughout the years through deceit and deception.
 It is believed that he was once an angel who led other angels in banishing the N'Garai from Earth and led a group of followers in a rebellion against God during the great war in Heaven, thus essentially representing the true "devil" in the Marvel Universe of Christian theology.
 Following his defeat, Lucifer and his lieutenants Beelzeboul, Kazann, Malachi, Pazuzu, Xaphan and others were all cast down to Hell as punishment.
 During this time, he became the demon known as the Prince of Lies, ruling a realm in Hell.

 In Hell, Lucifer looked nothing like the angel he once was.
 He and all of his Lieutenants had degenerated into demons; some through instruction, others adapted more naturally.
 But they had all over time changed into twisted creatures of evil.

 A long battle has been fought between the demon Ghost Rider and the Prince of Lies.
 Lucifer believed (as have others) that if he could extinguish the human soul that lives within the Ghost Rider, the latter could be made into a soulless killing machine that could be used to extinguish all humanity.
 Later he introduces many more reasons to defeat Johnny Blaze.
 For years, Lucifer with the aid of the other Hell-lords had made many attempts on Ghost Rider's soul, but all have failed.
 Lucifer had decided to take matters into his own hands.
 Satan wanted to capitalize on this particular demon as well as to join in for his own purposes.
 But in the end Ghost Rider proved he was a very strong demon indeed.